 - Ask for a copy of the land document.
 Check the authenticity of land documents at the Land Bureau at Alausa.

-- Use the coordinates to cross check what the plot of the land has been set aside for at the Master Plan in the Ministry of Physical Planning.
-Avoid lands that’s been set aside for agricultural purposes or allocated for government use.
+- Use the coordinates to cross-check what the plot of the land has been set aside for at the Master Plan in the Ministry of Physical Planning.
+Avoid lands that have been set aside for agricultural purposes or allocated for government use.
 Stick to lands allocated for residential purposes.